alexkorol/pixel-perfecter/notes/logbook.md

 Sonnet 4 still gets carried away an creates new files despite explicit instructions against doing so.

 modifying main script to not require any arguments and to just take in all images in /input for easy manual testing.

+set up image viewer tool with resample for zooming (non-blurry zoom) for better manual visual validation.

+Sonnet 4 still goes off the rails.
+Assumes that because script runs without errors the outputs are good.
+Makes a premature "final_status.md" file.
+Switching to GPT-4.1 to see if it's possible to stay more on track.

+GPT 4.1 keeps asking too many unnecessary questions (stalling) instead of working agentically and independently.